Shaf2665/AETHER_PANEL/nginx/README.md

 # Nginx Reverse Proxy Setup for Aether Dashboard

-This guide will help you set up nginx as a reverse proxy for Aether Dashboard with SSL/HTTPS support using Let's Encrypt.
+This guide will help you set up nginx as a reverse proxy for Aether Dashboard.
+The setup script can automatically configure nginx for you, or you can configure it manually using the templates provided.

+## Automatic Configuration (Recommended)

+The setup script (`setup.sh`) can automatically configure nginx during installation:

+1. Run the full installation: `./setup.sh` → Select "Full Installation"
+2. After Docker services start, the script will ask if you want to configure nginx
+3. Choose your SSL configuration:
+   - **Cloudflare Flexible SSL** (HTTP only, Cloudflare handles HTTPS)
+   - **Let's Encrypt** (HTTPS with SSL certificates on server)
+4. The script will automatically:
+   - Install nginx if needed
+   - Extract domain from `FRONTEND_URL`
+   - Copy and customize the appropriate template
+   - Test and reload nginx

+## Manual Configuration

+If you prefer to configure nginx manually, or if automatic configuration was skipped, follow the steps below.

+## Configuration Templates

+Two nginx configuration templates are available:

+### 1. Cloudflare Flexible SSL (`aether-dashboard-cloudflare.conf`)
+- **Use when**: You're using Cloudflare proxy (orange cloud) with Flexible SSL mode
+- **Configuration**: HTTP only (port 80)
+- **SSL**: Cloudflare handles HTTPS termination
+- **Best for**: Users already using Cloudflare

+### 2. Let's Encrypt (`aether-dashboard-letsencrypt.conf`)
+- **Use when**: You want SSL certificates directly on your server
+- **Configuration**: HTTP to HTTPS redirect + HTTPS server block (ports 80 and 443)
+- **SSL**: Let's Encrypt certificates managed by Certbot
+- **Best for**: Direct server SSL without Cloudflare

 ## Prerequisites

-- Aether Dashboard running on `http://localhost:5000`
+- Aether Dashboard running on `http://localhost:5000` (or your configured port)
 - Domain name pointing to your server (e.g., `dashboard.aetherpanel.com`)
 - Root or sudo access to your server
-- Port 80 and 443 open in your firewall
+- Port 80 (and 443 for Let's Encrypt) open in your firewall

-## Installation Steps
+## Manual Installation Steps

 ### 1. Install Nginx